CutiePizza/The-Witchs-Trial/README.md

 - **Red rings :** Substracts 5 seconds from the timer.
 - **Asteroids :** If bumped into them, a dimaond is taken from the witch.

+## Level one : Flying trial
+For the first test, the witch has to reach the final line within the time limit and have collected 10 diamonds by flying on a broom.
+The course is made up of :
+- **Pink rings :** Adds 3 seconds to the timer.
+- **Red rings :** Substracts 5 seconds from the timer.
+- **Asteroids :** If you bumped into them, a dimaond is taken from the witch.

+## Tech used
+* Unity 2019.4.21f1 (64-bit)
+* Occulus Integration

+## Game demo
+You can watch my game demo here :
+<iframe width="560" height="315" src="https://www.youtube.com/embed/mfttqPEolg4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>